A Guide to Insurance When You Live in Your Motorhome

 - you make a claim

 Any of these circumstances and many others too numerous to mention will make them prick up their ears and ask some testing questions.
-Remember that insurers exist to deny claims; if they can prove that you have been full-timing and not declared your insurance will be invalidated.
+Remember that insurers love to deny claims; if they can prove that you have been full-timing and not declared it, your insurance will be invalidated.

-We ummed and ahed with this as the difference in cost can be significant, but in the end, when we weighed up the value of our investment in our motorhome against the risk, we decided to come clean and be full-timers.
+We ummed and ahed with this as the difference in cost can be significant, but in the end, when we weighed up the value of our investment in our motorhome against the risk, we decided to come clean and be open and honest with our insurers.